 I serve Christ by writing educational business and marketing-related content for fellow Christians.
 We don’t approach entrepreneurship in the same way the world does because we generally view business through the same blood-tinted lens.
 My mission is to inspire and edify citizens of God’s Kingdom with righteous and intelligent content.
 But my work doesn’t stop there … I have a light to shine.

 Serving My Neighbor with My Writing

 It would be ambitious and naive of me to say that my writing serves everyone.
 That’s simply not true.
-If you’ve read my other stuff, you’d know that my writing better serves entrepreneurs and the entrepreneurial.
+If you’ve read my other writing about entrepreneurship, you’d know that my writing better serves entrepreneurs and the entrepreneurial.
 I desire for you, my neighbor, to take away something powerful and positive from whatever I write.
 More than that, I hope that you think more about how God might view your business and its practices.
 And even more than that, I pray that you consider the safety, freedom and hope (beyond business success) in faith in Jesus Christ.